4PointSolutions/FluentFormsAPI/fluentforms/CONTRIBUTING.md

 ## Coding Standards

+These contributing standards have been put in place to ensure that contributions don’t increase the technical debt of the project nor disproportionately increase the maintenance effort on the project.
+If a pull request does not meet these contributing guidelines, it will not be committed into the main branch of the project.
+It will remain as a PR until someone (either the original contributor, a committer or some interested third party) devotes the required time to do the additional required work.
+If a PR is outstanding for too long, the original work may become out of sync with the main branch and the committers may decide it is no longer relevant.
+In this case the PR will be closed without being committed to the main branch of the project.

 ### Code Format

 The current code format mostly follows the default Eclipse Java formatting settings.
 This includes 4 character tabs.
 The only